Chill & Chat

 • Everyone participates to the degree they are able.
 (We do expect participants to be willing to move slightly out of their comfort zone each session).

-• Participants are willing to receive feedback from the SLPs and peer coaches.
+• Participants are willing to receive feedback from the peer coaches.

 Tweens Social & Executive Skills Group